Jaxelr/Minimig/README.md

 # Minimig

-Minimig is a forward-only, database migrator for SQL Server and Postgres.
+Minimig is a forward-only, database migrator for SQL Server, MySql and Postgres.

 ## Build Status